brandon-levan/TripleTen-Data-Science-Projects/Sprint 12 - Numerical Methods/README.md

    - `Price` — price (Euro)

 ## Results & Findings
-Given the results generated in section 8, **the Rusty Bargain should implement make its predictions using Catboost.** It is extremely fast in making predictions and it produced the lowest RMSE (compared to the RandomForrestRegressor).
+Given the results generated in section 8, **the Rusty Bargain should implement a Catboost model to make its predictions.** It is extremely fast in making predictions and it produced the lowest RMSE (compared to the RandomForrestRegressor).

 | Model            | RMSE When Predicting Targets on Test Set | Prediction Speed  |
 |------------------|------------------------------------------|-------------------|